4 Revenue Recognition Adoption Tips as 2020 Effective Dates Approach

 Along with the amended accounting guidance, ASC Topic 606 requires additional revenue disclosures, both qualitative and quantitative.
 The objective of the added disclosures is to enable users of financial statements to understand the nature, amount, timing, and uncertainty of revenue and cash flows arising from contracts with customers.
 To learn more about the additional revenue disclosures, read our article.

-While nonpublic companies may elect not to provide certain disclosures, they’re still required to disclose information about contracts with customers—including disaggregation of revenue, contracts balances, and performance obligations—and the significant judgements made in applying the guidance within ASC Topic 606.
+While nonpublic companies may elect not to provide certain disclosures, they’re still required to disclose information about contracts with customers—including disaggregation of revenue, contracts balances, and performance obligations—and the significant judgments made in applying the guidance within ASC Topic 606.
 Nonpublic companies must also disclose information regarding their accounting policies and the transition method and related effects of adoption.

 As a result, many companies will likely need to update their accounting policies and will find their revenue recognition disclosures greatly expanded as compared to previous guidance.